mislavjavor/LambdaUI/README.md

 ## Example

-To run the example project, clone the repo, and open the LambdaUI.xcworkspace
+To run the example project, clone the repo, and open `LambdaUI.xcworkspace`
 ## Installation

 LambdaUI is available through [CocoaPods](http://cocoapods.org).
 To install